By Rick Steves

 On arrival, stay awake until an early local bedtime.
 If you doze off at 4 p.m. and wake up at midnight, you've accomplished nothing.
 Plan a good walk and stay out until early evening.
 Jet lag hates fresh air, daylight, and exercise.
 Your body may beg for sleep, but stand firm: Refuse.
 Force your body's transition to the local time.

 You'll probably awaken very early on your first morning.
 Trying to sleep later is normally futile.
 Get out and enjoy a "pinch me, I'm in Europe" walk, as merchants set up in the marketplace and the town slowly comes to life.
 This may be the only sunrise you'll see in Europe.

 Consider jet-lag cures.
-The last thing I want to do is promote a pharmaceutical, but I must admit that the sleep aid Ambien (generic name zolpidem) has become my friend in fighting jet lag.
+The last thing I want to do is promote a pharmaceutical, but I must admit that the sleep aid zolpidem (commonly sold as Ambien) has become my friend in fighting jet lag.
 Managing a good seven hours of sleep a night in Europe (or after flying home) hastens my transition to local time.
 That way, I'm not disabled by sleepiness that first afternoon and can stay awake until a decent bedtime.
-Ambien can have side effects, and if misused, can be habit-forming; consult with your doctor, and read and follow the directions carefully.
+Zolpidem can have side effects, and if misused, can be habit-forming; consult your doctor, and read and follow the directions carefully.

-Other travelers rave about melatonin, a hormone that helps recalibrate your internal clock (available over-the-counter in the US, but illegal in some European countries).
+Other travelers rave about melatonin, a hormone that helps recalibrate your internal clock (available over the counter in the US but generally only by prescription in Europe).

-Bottom Line: The best prescription is to leave home unfrazzled, minimize jet lag's symptoms, force yourself into European time, and give yourself a chance to enjoy your trip from the moment you step off the plane.
+Bottom Line: The best prescription is to leave home unfrazzled, minimize jet lag's symptoms, adopt European time, and enjoy your trip from the moment you step off the plane.